jobf/kcs-manuals/readme.md

 Various other pieces of documentation for KCS will end up here too.

+## Published Version

+Read the content of this repo as generated web pages here - https://kcs-manuals.netlify.app/

 ## Notes on KCS Versions

 The 'defintive' shareware version was available as a download from Tim's Atari Midi World which is no longer online.